SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-sites.md

 ### Using PnP Provisioning Engine with "modern" team sites
 <a name="pnpprovisioningengine"> </a>
-You can use the PnP Provisioning Engine with modern team sites.
-PnP Provisioning Engine will detect if site is a "modern" team site and will automatically adjust it's behaviour based on the supported capabilities.
+You can use the [PnP Provisioning Engine](https://msdn.microsoft.com/en-us/pnp_articles/pnp-provisioning-engine-and-the-core-library) with "modern" team sites.
+PnP Provisioning Engine will detect automatically if site is a "modern" team site and will adjust it's behaviour based on the supported capabilities.
 Process is exactly the same if you use PnP Provisioning Engine with "classic" sites where the scripting capabilities are disabled.

 Following elements are ignored when a remote template is applied to a "modern" team site or a site which has "no scripting" enabled.
 - Site collection AuditLogTrimmingRetention configuration in the auditing settings